watson/uuid-benchmark/README.md

 ## Legend

 - **Method:** Name of npm module, Node.js core function, or OS based random generator used
-- **GUID:** Indicates that the ID is globally unique
+- **GUID:** The ID is globally unique
-- **Leaky:** Indicates that the method used to generate the 128 bit number leak metadata
+- **Leaky:** The method used to generate the 128 bit number leak metadata
+- **Re-use:** An output buffer was re-used between each test to potentially reduce the number of objects that needed to be created
+- **Sync:** The UUID generation was performed synchronously
+- **Cache:**
+  - `n/a` - Only the amount of bytes required to generate a 128 bit number was read into memory
+  - &lt;Number> - Number of bytes read into memory the first time a 128 bit number was requested.
+Subsequent runs would use the leftover bytes in the cache until it had been depleted, at which time another chunk of bytes would be read into memory
 - **Format:**
   - `uuid` - ID is a UUID formatted string representing a 128 bit number, e.g. `3a017fc5-4f50-4db9-b0ce-4547ba0a1bfd`
   - `hex` - ID is a hex formatted string representing a 128 bit number, e.g. `3a017fc54f504db9b0ce4547ba0a1bfd`
   - `buffer` - ID is a raw 128 bit binary Buffer object
   - `other` - ID is **not** a UUID or 128 bit number, and might not be globally unique
-- **Re-use:** Indicates an output buffer was re-used between each test to potentially reduce the number of objects that needed to be created
-- **Cache:**
-  - `n/a` - Only the amount of bytes required to generate a 128 bit number was read into memory
-  - &lt;Number> - Number of bytes read into memory the first time a 128 bit number was requested.
-Subsequent runs would use the leftover bytes in the cache until it had been depleted, at which time another chunk of bytes would be read into memory
-- **Sync:** Indicates that the UUID generation was performed synchronously
 - **Ops/sec:** Number of UUID's generated per second
 - **RME:** The relative margin of error (expressed as a percentage of the mean)
 - **Samples:** Number of runs sampled